 - Seroma (buildup of fluids under the skin)

 FDA 510(k) Approval Loophole

 Physiomesh entered the U.S. market via the FDA’s 510(k) approval process, which allows clearance of devices that are ‘substantially equivalent’ in safety and effectiveness to other products that are already on the market.
 In requesting approval, Ethicon said Physiomesh was similar to its Proceed hernia mesh.
 However, the company withdrew the Proceed mesh in 2006 over concerns the product could increase the risk of adhesions and bowel fistulas.
-Proceed was later returned to market.
+Proceeds were later returned to the market.